kaltura/kaltura-player-js/docs/advertising.md

 # Advertisement layout management

 With ad layout config you can create your own ad break timeline using your vast tags.
-Ad break can be set as pre, mid and post rolls and each ad break can contain a single vast tag or multiple tags, either as a pod, but also as a Waterfall\*
+Ad break can be set as pre, mid and post rolls and each ad break can contain a single vast tag or multiple tags, either as a pod, but also as a [Waterfall](#waterfalling)

-> \* See what is waterfall in waterfalling section

 ## Table of Contents